 On the Regal Rabbit, the curves add personality and whimsy to the rabbit’s expression.
 Cathy uses the circular shapes to give energy and expression to her other work as well.

 “Did you mess up at all?”
-The Five-Year-Old wanted to know.

 “Not at the end,” Cathy said.
 “Once I put a spot on the rabbit and it started to slide, so I had to push it back and hold it until it dried.
 And sometimes I would get marks on the rabbit from wet paint on my hand.
 I would have to wait until the marks dried, then paint over them.”

 Like every artist in the Dedham Public Art Project, Cathy had submitted her original concept to Dedham Shines on an 8″ by 10″ piece of paper.
 When it came time to translate her design onto a three-dimensional rabbit, she had a much larger area to cover.
 Which meant adding several spots that hadn’t been in the original design.
 Fortunately Cathy had kept detailed notes on what she had traced the circles from so she could easily make more.